-Once a student has been dismissed from services, the provider must fax the "Completion of Service" form into SEDS and label a miscellaneous coversheet as "Hearing Dismissal".
+Once a student has been dismissed from services, the provider must fax the "Completion of Service" form into PowerSchool Special Programs and label the document as "Hearing Dismissal".

 Examples of Consultation Goals

 Ex.
 1: Prior to a typical classroom session, Leonard will advocate for his own communication needs (i.e., ask for repetition when critical information is missed, request class notes or visual supplements, independently use hearing aids/FM, select appropriate seating) demonstrating knowledge of what is needed for him to communicate and participate effectively in 8 out of 10 classes as measured by teacher feedback and audiologist observation.